Hosted by Loyola University School of Law

 HOW TO APPLY:

-The MSLC is open to students who will be in 6th, 7th or 8th grade in the Fall of 2017 and the program is FREE to all students.
+The MSLC is open to students who will be in 6th, 7th or 8th grade in the Fall of 2018 and the program is FREE to all students.
 Enrollment is limited to 40 students.
-Students may apply online OR using a paper application; please do not submit both online and in paper.
-Online submissions are preferred.
-Applications are due by Monday, May 1, 2017 at 5:00 p.m.
+Students may apply online.
+Applications are due by Monday, May 1, 2018 at 5:00 p.m.
 CST.
 Please note that applications will be accepted on a rolling basis until slots are filled, so we encourage you to apply as soon as possible.

 To apply online, include: